realitix/vulkan/README.md

 *vulkan* is a Python extension which supports the Vulkan API.
 It leverages power of Vulkan with simplicity of Python.
 It's a complete Vulkan wrapper, it keeps the original Vulkan API and try to limit differences induced by Python.

+*vulkan* is compatible with Python 2 and 3 but please use Python 3 !

 ## How to install

 ### Pip